All Episodes

 They are watching this.

-They're watching the Floon case very closely.
+They're watching the Flynn case very closely.

-And I've I mean, I don't even think the Department of Justice understands how much damage it's doing to itself the longer it takes to dismiss this case.
+And I mean, I don't even think the Department of Justice understands how much damage it's doing to itself the longer it takes to dismiss this case.

 I mean, the people are outraged right now.